aprsworld/serToMQTT/README.md

 ` ./serToMQTT -T /toStation/A2744 -m text -H localhost -i /dev/ttyUSB0 -b 57600 -M "stx=X etx=0x0d" -t 1024`

-The critcal different is specifying the stx and etx using the -M option and specifying the packet time out.
+The critcal difference is specifying the stx and etx using the -M option and specifying the packet time out.
 The time out by default is 500 mSeconds.
 This device seems to be sending packets once per second so the need for 1024 mSeconds.
 This was determined experimetally.